 By 1999-00, Roma fans fully expected more titles and victories.
-Sensi decided to call upon the most successful technical coach in Italy at the time - Fabio Capello - and delivered top-class signings in the form of Vincenzo Montella and Hidetoshi Nakata but things did not gel until the arrival in 2000-01 of Argentinian striker Batistuta alongside Walter Samuel and Emerson.
-Roma led the pack from start to finish and ended the season with 75 points, the most registered during an 18-team championship.
-The heroes?
-Batistuta, with 20 goals, Montella and Totti, the real star and leader of the Roman formation.
+Sensi decided to call upon the most successful coach in Italy at the time - Fabio Capello - and delivered top-class signings in the form of Vincenzo Montella and Hidetoshi Nakata.

 More cup success for Roma

 The Spaniard started an 'innovative' football project at the club but results were hard to come by and the coach decided it would be better if he stepped down at the end of the season.
-It wasn't long before the new Roma was back up and running, enthusiasm swelling once more as Zdenek Zeman took over the reins in early June 2012, while James Pallotta was named President at the end of August.
+It wasn't long before the new Roma was back up and running, enthusiasm swelling once more as Zdenek Zeman took over the reins in early June 2012, while Pallotta assumed the presidency himself at the end of August.

 The Czech coach's second spell at the club was short-lived, however, as he was relieved of his duties in early February 2013 with the team underachieving in the league.

-Aurelio Andreazzoli briefly stepped up to take charge of the first team but his short reign didn’t live up to expectations.
+Aurelio Andreazzoli briefly stepped up to take charge of the first team but his short reign didn’t live up to expectations either.

 In January 2016, Garcia left the club and was replaced with Luciano Spalletti, who had helped the Giallorossi to their most recent silverware in his first spell with the club.
-Now it's up to Spalletti and his squad, put together by president Pallotta, to write the next successful chapter of this infinite love story that is Roma.
+Spalletti enjoyed two successful seasons with Roma before departing in May of 2017, replaced shortly thereafter with former Giallorossi player Eusebio Di Francesco.

 Di Francesco enjoyed a successful first season with Roma, reaching the Champions League semi-final before leaving the club in March of 2019.